TIY-Durham/2015-FALL-FEE/12--The-CSS-Pirates/README.md

 ### Journal, Week 3+!

 This week, you should produce not one but _two_ journal entries.
 No worries, because you've got all those ideas backlogged in your `parking-lot.md`, right?
-(Right?)
+(Uh, right?)
 Yes, but to get _two_ entries out in a week, you'll either have to learn to write faster or learn to write more efficiently.
 Maybe you need to spend less time drafting or more time planning?
-Perhaps you should timebox yourself and just release whatever you've written at the end of the timebox?
+Perhaps you should time-box yourself and just release whatever you've written at the end of the timebox?
 You could always just forget about proofreading and editing... [just write!](http://john.do/today/)

 All of the topics from the last three weeks are still fair game.
-We want _one reflective post_ -- review an event, assignment, or lecture from the last three weeks that includes _lessons learned_ or bright/dim/blocker -- **AND** _one tutorial-style post_ -- explain _one small thing_ to me like we've never seen it before: a tool, trick, or technique you've learned how to use. _Include code!_
+Write _one reflective post_ -- review an event, assignment, or lecture from the last three weeks that includes _lessons learned_ or bright/dim/blocker -- **AND** _one tutorial-style post_ -- explain _one small thing_ to someone who's never seen it before: a tool, trick, or technique you've learned how to use. _Include code!_

-Your reflective journal should have a name like `journal-week-3.md`, and your tutorial entry should be `tutorial-week-3.md` or `how-to-do-something-small.md`.
+If you can't think of what to name your Reflective Journal, `journal-week-3.md` will suffice.
+Similarly, `tutorial-week-3.md` is a generic name you can use until you have a better one.
+Start with a quick "flag in the sand" for both: create a file and dump some rough ideas in it.

 ### Reading HTML: Block vs Inline